Adding a Collaborator within the Rhino FCP UI

 Deleting a Version or Object in Every Interface within the Rhino FCP UI

-Below is a GIF showing all the interfaces within the Rhino FCP application where you can delete an object.
-It displays the Projects, Collaborators, Data Schemas, Cohorts, Models, and Model Results pages and the Remove, Remove, Remove schema, Remove cohort, Remoce model, and Remove model result buttons, respectively.
-You will select one of the buttons to remove a project, collaborator, data schema or version, cohort or version, model or version, or model result or version.
+You can delete a version or object in the Projects, Collaborators, Data Schemas, Datasets, Code Objects, and Code Run pages and the Remove, Remove, Remove schema, Remove dataset, Remove code object, and Remove code run buttons, respectively.
+To do this, select one of the buttons to remove a project, collaborator, data schema or version, dataset or version, code object or version, or code run or version.

 Getting Help